-Headwaters: The place from which a river or stream originates from.
+Headwaters: The place from which a river or stream originates.

-Hydrograph: Charts that display the change of a hydrologic variable over time.
+Hydrograph: Chart that displays the change of a hydrologic variable over time.

-Hydropattern: The mean pattern of water level fluctuation in a body of either flowing or still water; hydropattern is a generic term that encompasses both flow regime and hydroperiod.
+Hydropattern: The mean pattern of water level fluctuation in a body of either flowing or still water; also a generic term that encompasses both flow regime and hydroperiod.

-Hydroperiod: The mean pattern of water level fluctuation in a body of standing water, such as a lake or wetland.
+Hydroperiod: The mean pattern of water level fluctuation in a body of standing water such as a lake or wetland.

-Kyoto protocol: United Nations treaty that establishes a global cap and trade system for reducing green house gas emissions.
+Kyoto Protocol: United Nations treaty that establishes a global cap-and-trade system for reducing greenhouse gas emissions.

-New water: New water is largely derived from liquid precipitation - rain or frozen precipitation that melts very soon after falling.
+New water: Largely derived from liquid precipitation - rain or frozen precipitation that melts very soon after falling.

-Old water: old water comes from reservoirs or "towers" of water that retain that water for long periods of time.
+Old water: Comes from reservoirs or "towers" of water that retain that water for long periods of time.

-Oliogotrophic: The condition of being nutrient deficient or nutrient limited.
+Oliogotrophic: The condition of being nutrient-deficient or nutrient-limited.

-River basin: A portion of land drained by a rivers and tributaries.
+River basin: A portion of land drained by rivers and tributaries.